-- Any solid color collared shirt that is embroidered with the school logo (may be worn untucked). - Any undershirt that is worn with Epiphany attire must be a solid color (no printed words/designs on sleeves).
+- Any sweater, tunic, or collared shirt in a solid color that is embroidered with the school logo (may be worn untucked). - Any undershirt that is worn with Epiphany attire must be a solid color (no printed words/designs on sleeves).